Hotel New Netherland

-Hotel New Netherland (later Hotel Netherland) was located at the northeast corner of Fifth Avenue and 59th Street, in Manhattan, New York City, New York, in what is now the Upper East Side Historic District.
-It contained the Sherry's restaurant from 1919 until its demolition in 1927.
+Hotel New Netherland (later Hotel Netherland) was a hotel located at the northeast corner of Fifth Avenue and 59th Street, in Manhattan, New York City, New York, in what is now the Upper East Side Historic District.
+It contained the Sherry's restaurant from 1919 until the building's demolition in 1927.

 History

 Built in 1892-93 to a design by William H. Hume for William Waldorf Astor, its original lessee was Ferdinand P. Earle.
 The structure was 234 feet in height with 17 stories, making it the "tallest hotel structure in the world".
-The structure was among the first steel-framed buildings in the city and it enjoyed a reputation for being a very fashionable hotel and location in its day.
-It was classified as a luxury hotel, rather than one with apartment accommodations as it provided permanent accommodations to its residents, albeit without kitchens.
+The building was among the first with a steel-frame in the city, and enjoyed a reputation for being a very fashionable hotel and location in its day.
+It was a luxury hotel, with some units used as residences; the rooms lacked kitchens.
 Meals were served in the hotel's dining room, the Louis Sherry restaurant.
-Renamed the Hotel Netherland in 1908, the neo-Romanesque structure was razed in 1927, replaced by the Sherry Netherland Hotel.
+Renamed the Hotel Netherland in 1908, the neo-Romanesque structure was razed in 1927 and replaced by the Sherry Netherland Hotel.